-Where does Cardiac PET fit in your current imaging offerings?Posted on: 12.20.18
+Where does Cardiac PET fit in your current imaging offerings?Posted on: 12.20.18 by Digirad

 Offering in-house Cardiac PET imaging to your patients adds a new modality to your imaging toolbox.
 This modality can expand your services by offering another option for diagnostic imaging while potentially providing an additional revenue stream.